 13. Get a pin from a spare wiring harness connector

 I clipped one of these connectors in the junkyard.
 You can disassemble the connect and remove one of the pins from it.
 It’s helpful to have a pin extractor set, but you can use a tiny screwdriver to depress the pin underneath the crimped wire end.
 Pay attention to how this connector is disassembled, if you choose to go this route, you’ll have to also do the same to the one in your engine bay.
 Note: This is a bit of a warning.
 This connector is important.
 If you have brittle plastics on your Jeep, this might not be worth doing.
 You may have better luck using a wire tap and not risk breaking your connector.

 14. Add the wire to the connector and run a new wire

 You can gently remove the back from your connector, slide the rubber up a bit and then add your new wire.
 It’ll be across from the grey wire, and it’s good to check for continuity from that pin to A12 on the PCM.
 To get to A12, you pull the black wire connector on the PCM that is closest to the front of the Jeep.
 Each pin is labeled.
 You can use your multimeter from that pin to the pin on the connector to verify that you’re in the right spot.
 On the connector back you’ll also need to remove a little plug that was in place of this wire that you’re adding.
 That plug ass helping to waterproof the connector.

 15. Add this new wire to your harness

 After the wire has been added to the connector, you can connect a new grey wire to it and run that wire to the location where you’ll be keeping your relay.
 My relay is under my dash attached to the firewall, and is grounded to G8.
 You’ll find G8 at knee level in the area underneath the steering wheel.
-It’s a common ground that other things use, and it’s easiest to get to if you remove the trim panel and the metal shield behind that.
+It’s a common ground that other things use, and it’s easiest to get to if you remove the trim panel below the steering wheel and the metal shield behind it.